 - Interrupt the signal from a given radio or radios to allow an emergency message to get through

 Moving from Analog to Digital Two-Way Radios in New Jersey

 It’s clear to see that a digital radio system offers many more features than an analog one.
 So, the question is, why isn’t everyone on digital?
 The answer usually comes down to cost.
 Some companies don’t see enough immediate benefits to justify the expense of going digital.

 The good news is that digital and analog systems coexist very well, sharing much of the same equipment.
 It is remarkably easy to create a hybrid system or start with an analog system and “grow into” a digital system.
 Digital signals can be broadcast with the same antenna as an analog system.
 Many radios and repeaters, including several Motorola repeaters, can run both analog and digital systems.

-Since digital technology, like all technology, is likely to come down in price as it becomes more prevalent and accepted, it often makes sense for a smaller company to bide their time with an analog system.
+Digital technology, like all technology, is likely to come down in price as it becomes more prevalent and accepted.
+It often makes sense for a smaller company to bide their time with an analog system.
 They can slowly add components to their system that are both digital and analog.
 They can make the final switch to digital when the price is more aligned with their budget or when the need for more advanced digital features makes it necessary.

 You can learn more about digital and analog radios, here, or call us today to discuss options for your business.
-Armed with this knowledge, you can confidently work with Wireless to create the right Motorola Two-Way Radio communications system for you.
-Wireless – your premier Motorola Two Way Radio Dealer in New Jersey, Philadelphia, Baltimore, Washington, Delaware, and Virginia.
+Armed with knowledge, you can confidently work with Wireless Inc. to create the right Motorola Two-Way Radio communications system for you.
+Wireless Inc., your premier Motorola Two-Way Radio Dealer in Arlington, Baltimore, Philadelphia, Metuchen, New Jersey, and Wilmington.